ZivSimchoni/ETZ_Cocktails/Project-Description-en.md

 ## What is the app's target devices?

 The app is designed for Android mobile devices with Android 5.0 and above.
-(API 21+) Minimum API: 21
+(API 21+) Minimum SDK: 26
-Target API: 32
+Target SDK: 33

 ## Cocktail object structure